-Extended credit terms, or terms pushback, is a current and "hot" topic.
+Creditors continue to confront requests for extended credit terms, or terms pushback.
 There have been, and will continue to be, numerous industry meetings, conferences, and programs at which credit professionals exchange information on how each company is responding to terms pushback by its customers and discuss how the industry should respond.